-Last week I wrote a post about keeping up your New Year’s Resolution to eat healthy (here it is!).
-As I promised in that post, here are some tips about keeping up an exercise routine and making it fun.
+Recently we wrote a post about keeping up your New Year’s Resolution to eat healthy (here it is!).
+As we promised on that post, here are some tips about keeping up an exercise routine and making it fun.
 We hope this is helpful!

-- Go ahead and brag just a little.
+9. Go ahead and brag just a little.
 When you start to get into better shape and come close to (or reach) your goals, you’ll likely feel great about yourself.
 If you tell people about it, that will motivate you to progress even more and keep working hard.

-- Create your own competition with yourself.
+10. Create your own competition with yourself.
 Keep track of how much you weight you lifted during your last workout, or how quickly you ran a mile.
 Try to continually beat your record and improve, even if it’s only by a little bit.